 There are many churches that do good works and act as sanctuaries in a cold, cruel world.
 Their congregations are loving and generous and, by the way, have no problem accepting non-believers like me.
 We work well together.
-There is that understanding that our goals are the same; it's only the paths we take to get there that are different.
+There is that understanding that, while our goals are the same; the paths we take to get there take a different turn.

 I've hesitated to get into this, mainly because I have family and friends who are religious and I love those people.
 Most of them have enough respect for me to lay off any proselytizing, but I know that a number of them can't help but pray for my damaged soul.
 I'm good at pretending that's okay.
 They mean well.

 But what's not okay is what brings me to this: Rick Perry.
 His phony piety, his bad acting, his destructive actions as governor of Texas showing him for the hypocrite he is.
 It should have been Michele Bachmann's lame and lazy preaching that capped it, but Rick Perry has finally done it for me.
 His performance at Jerry Falwell's Liberty University was as loathsome as Jimmy Swaggart sobbing open-mouthed on close-up for forgiveness or Jim Bakker weeping at the loss of his empire.
 Rank insincerity is what bonds them all.
 The significant difference is that, so far, Jimmy and Jim haven't aspired to be president of these United States.

 |Billboard in South Carolina|